 The impact on the ecosystem depended on the conditions of exposure (solubility of the compounds, duration) and on the possibilities of transfer to the food chain.

 Evolution of the product

 Evaporation depends initially on the nature of the product spilled, but also on the prevailing conditions.
 It can be significant for some light crude oils (30 to 40 % for the pollution caused by the Amoco Cadiz).
 Heavy products like the Erika's are much less influenced by the evaporation process, which affects less than 10 % of their mass.

-Heavy fuels are classed as insoluble in water.
-However, the heavy fuel of the Erika contained mono-aromatic (6.6%) and di-aromatic (5.9%) fractions that showed some solubility in water.
-Seawater contamination can also result from a fragmentation of the product due to wave action and water turbulence, causing the production of oil droplets and oil cakes of various sizes, able to drift according to movements in the water column.
-To support this assumption, it should be stressed that many small oil fragments were regularly found stranded on the beaches.
-The fact of dealing with an oil product characterised as insoluble does not exclude possible contamination of the water column.
+Heavy fuel oils are classified as insoluble in water.
+However, the heavy fuel oil transported by the Erika contained mono-aromatic (6.6%) and di-aromatic (5.9%) fractions that showed some solubility in water.
+Seawater contamination can also result from a fragmentation of the product due to wave action and water turbulence, causing the production of oil droplets and tarballs of various sizes, able to drift according to movements in the water column.
+To support this hypothesis, it should be stressed that many small oil fragments were regularly found stranded on the beaches.
+The fact that this oil product is characterised as insoluble does not exclude the possibility of contamination of the water column.